Cars

 Raceway in early '76 or late '75.
 Bob

 Big Al Barker.
-Smith-type
+Smith-style

-this as Tanser's own machine; Warren Taylor had yet another "Gertie" replica.
+cars were being built everywhere, and Warren Taylor #344 from Durham had yet another "Gertie" replica.

 Six wheels?
-Here is a 1977 fan magazine
+Here's a 1977 fan magazine

-front wheels all
+front wheels steered.
+Big

-Yet another shot of Chick Woodroffe, in the borrowed Chisholm car (You can see Chissy's #252 on the back surface of Chick's "1" roof plate) Here Chick is powering up the sloping Mendip straight towards the flag.
+Chick Woodroffe, in the borrowed Chisholm car (You can see Chissy's #252 on the back surface of Chick's "1" roof plate) Here Chick is powering up the sloping Mendip straight towards the flag.
+Chick Woodroffe #1, at

 Mendip; beside him is Bob Tanser in a lightweight